 My disease has changed everything about my day-to-day life; it's changed my relationship with food and sleep drastically.
-It's changed my understanding of my mortality on a macro scale, and on a micro scale it heavily impacts every daily decision I make.
+It's changed my understanding of my mortality on a macro scale and a micro scale, and it heavily impacts every daily decision I make.

 There are a few ways to manage diabetes, and you talk about your experience with a continuous glucose monitor (CGM) and insulin pen on your TikTok, as well as sharing videos of you using these devices.

 Why do you think it's important to be open with your followers about your illness and the ways you have found to manage it?